tasmota/docs/docs/Bluetooth_MI32.md

 For generic BLE access we import the module:
 `import BLE`

-To simplify BLE access this works in the form of state machine, where you have to set some properties and then finally launch an operation.
-Besides we have two callback mechanisms for listening to advertisements and active sensor connections.
-Both need a byte buffer in Berry for data exchange and a Berry function as the callback.
+To simplify BLE access this works in the form of state machine, where you have to set some properties of a context and then finally launch an operation.
+Besides we have three callback mechanisms for listening to advertisements, active sensor connections with Tasmota as a client and providing a server including advertising.
+All need a byte buffer in Berry for data exchange and a Berry function as the callback.
+The byte buffer is always organized in the format `length-data bytes`, where the first byte represents the length of the following data bytes, which results in a maximum of 255 data bytes.

 To listen to advertisements inside a class (that could be a driver) we could initialize like that:

 !!! example "Simple Advertisement Listener"